eqt-applicant/data-enrichment-task/README.md

  - https://www.eqtgroup.com/Investments/Current-Portfolio/
  - https://www.eqtgroup.com/Investments/Divestments/

-for fund and company data into the non-enriched data model (described below).
-After scraping, the data is enriched with additional fund-and-organization reference data and stored as newline-delimited JSON (ndjson).
+for fund and company data.
+After scraping, the data is enriched with additional fund-and-organization reference data and stored as newline-delimited JSON (ndjson) in the data model described below.

 The two files belonging to the final resulting dataset can be found in _result.tar.gz_.